Kashmir Solidarity Day observed across Pakistan, AJK

 right of self determination.

-organizations held special programmes in connection with the
+The civil society, political, cultural and educational organizations held special programmes in connection with the day.

-All Khyber Pakhtunkhwa Teachers Association, All Primary
+All Khyber Pakhtunkhwa Teachers Association, All Primary Teachers Association and labour and transport organizations held rallies and meetings.

 In Islamabad, members of the Kashmir Committee of the National